MangelMaxime/Thoth/docs/src/Content/Elmish/FormBuilder.md

 4. `validate` and `setError` function

-If you used the same names for `ValidationState` and `Validators` properties, you can copy/paste these functions in all your fields definition.
+If you used the same names for `ValidationState` and `Validators` properties, you can copy/paste these functions in all your field definitions.

-*I didn't find a way to make it generic for any fields*
+*I didn't find a way to make it generic for all fields*

 ```fsharp
 let private validate (state : FieldState) =